bogdanpetru/react-lazylist/README.md

 Awesome react list, lazy renders only the visible rows.

-## The component is not production ready, working on mvp.
+## This component can be used, it has basic virtial rendering.

 ## Goal
 A list that be performant with 10^6 lines rendered, flexible line height, easy customizable (themes and render hooks).
 Supports `tabs` as iPhone contact list.

 ## TODO MVP:
 - [x] write mvp documentation
-- [ ] implement documentation
+- [x] implement buffer
-- [ ] implement buffer, and buffer items in direction of scroll
+- [ ] buffer items in direction of scroll
 - [ ] refactor, create examples folder
 - [ ] write tests
 - [ ] use flow